kfechter/LegionY530Ubuntu/Sections/Installation.md

 Run the following command `sudo apt update && sudo apt dist-upgrade`.
 Follow any terminal prompts and when updates are complete, restart the computer.

 #### __Note: After this, you should be able to run ` sudo prime-select <gpu> ` where gpu can be either nvidia or intel, and then log off and back on to complete the switch.
 If this doesn't work, try rebooting after the switch.__

-Your OS is fully configured, but if you want some additional configurations or helpful software, you can view the [Advanced Features Guide](Advanced.md)
+If you want some additional configurations or helpful software, you can view the [Advanced Features Guide](Advanced.md)